G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

-Generalizing Darvas' result in the smooth case (\cite{Dar15}), the works in \cite{Dar17, DNG18} showed that $\mcE^1$ can be characterized as the metric completion of $\mcH(\omega)$ under a Finsler metric $d_1$ which can be defined as follows.
+Generalizing Darvas' result in the smooth case (\cite{Dar15}), the works in \cite{Dar17, DNG18} showed that $\mcE^1$ can be characterized as the metric completion of $\bar{\mcH}(\omega)$ under a length metric $d_1$ which can be defined as follows.
 Fix a log resolution $\mu: Y\rightarrow Z$ and a K\"{a}hler form $\omega_P>0$ on $Y$.
-Then
+Then for any $\epsilon>0$,